Complete Guide to HIPAA Compliance for Dental Offices: Protecting Patient Data and Staying Compliant

 What is HIPAA Compliance and Why is It Important for Dental Offices?

-HIPAA compliance refers to the steps health care providers, including dental practices, must take to uphold patient rights and safeguard patient information.
+Dental HIPAA compliance refers to the steps health care providers, including dental practices, must take to uphold patient rights and safeguard patient information.
 The law was created in 1996 to address the growing concern over the security of health data, which includes everything from patient names and Social Security numbers to treatment records and insurance information.

 As a dental office, you handle a lot of Protected Health Information (PHI).
 Whether it's digital records stored in a computer system or physical charts filed in your office, this data must be protected at all costs.
 A HIPAA violation can happen in many ways—maybe a staff member accidentally shares patient information with unauthorized individuals, or a hacker breaches your system and steals sensitive data.
 In either case, the consequences can be severe.